gskielian/Web-Design-310--The-Zurb-Foundation-Advanced-Framework/README.md

 4\. **Click on Thunderbird's "Insert -> Html" for and add your inlined html**

-5\. **click send, and when asked how you did it simply refer to your magic powers.**
+5\. **click send, and when asked how you did it simply refer to your :sparkles: magic powers :sparkles:.**